Since the 1970’s humans have had an increasing fear of the sun.

 But, here is something to think about; the rise in skin cancer is NOT necessarily due to exposure to the sun.

 When I was 18 years old I traveled to Mexico.
-And, like many 18 year olds I wasn’t very smart.
-I drank a pitcher of margaritas and fell asleep by the pool.
+And, like many 18-year-olds I wasn’t very smart about protecting myself and my health.
+I drank an entire pitcher of margaritas and fell asleep by the pool.
 Two hours of baking in the hot sun might have worked well for a tamale but, certainly not for a human being.